 What are Smart Meters?

-Smart meters are the new generation of gas or electricity meters that can communicate securely with other devices, such as with an in-home display and your energy supplier’s systems wirelessly.
+They are a new generation of gas and electricity meters that communicate securely with other devices and automatically send readings to your energy supplier.
+Compatible smart home devices include an in-home display and your energy supplier’s systems wirelessly.

 In September 2017 there were almost 7.7 million smart meters installed in domestic properties in the UK and almost 47,000 in non-domestic properties.